-Site Name and Address Playpark and Green, The Glebe, Sturton by Stow Site Ownership Sturton by Stow Parish Council Owner Comments to Designation Agreed Planning Status None Land Allocation None Area of Proposed Site (hectares) Approximately 0.5 hectare Is the Site an "Extensive Tract of Land"?
+Site Name and Address Playpark and Green, The Glebe, Sturton by Stow Site Ownership Sturton by Stow Parish Council Owner Comments to Agreed Designation Planning Status None Land Allocation None Area of Proposed Site (hectares) Approximately 0.5 hectare Is the Site an "Extensive Tract of Land"?
 No: Considering the role and what the site is used for, this Local Green Space is not considered extensive in size.
-Is the Site "Local in Character" Yes Is the Site "in Close Proximity to the Community it serves"?
-Yes: It is accessible, and it is within walking distance of both settlements.
+Is the Site "Local in Character" Yes Is the Site "in Close Proximity to the Yes: It is accessible, and it is within walking distance of both settlements.

-Beauty Historic Significance Recreational Value Tranquillity Richness of Wildlife Any Other Reason The site is bounded on the north side by an original hedgerow and tree line from when it was part of the Victorian Rectory grounds.
-The Play Park and Green were provided as a package within the planning approval for this development.
+Beauty Historic D Significance Recreational Value Tranquillity Richness of Wildlife Any Other Reason an original nedgerow and tree ine from when it was part of the Victorian Bectory The Play Park and Green were provided as a package within the planning approval for this development.
 The modern properties on The Glebe have only been provided with small front gardens.
 This site provides the only recreation space within the development.
 There is a Public Right of Way along the northern boundary which connects with a designated Sturton By Stow to Stow footpath.
 The Play Park provides a safe, sheltered area for young children to play in.
 The site is bounded by domestic properties and roads.
 Wildlife, predominately birds and grey squirrels, are settled along the north and east boundaries.